VioletJewel/py2chess/README.md

   * "ctrl+y": redo as many moves as you want (this will change when playing other people... future, though)

-  * "ctrl+r": repaint the screen - if you press ctrl+shft++ or ctrl+-, you can mess up the screen by changing the font size;
+  * "ctrl+r": repaint the screen
+   - if you press ctrl+shft++ or ctrl+-, you can mess up the screen by changing the font size;
      to counteract this, every time [Enter] is pressed (the second time) and it is a valid move or undo/redo controls are used, the screen is repainted,

-                                 - the screen is NOT repainted every arrow key pressed because this makes the screen flicker if an arrow key is held down.
+   - NOTE: the screen is NOT repainted every arrow key pressed because this makes the screen flicker if an arrow key is held down.

    - this can also be used to clear the help menu

 TODO:
 * allow for game log scrolling (shift + up/down)